 Let’s first get the good stuff out of the way: this film looks great.
 The submarine exterior looks fantastic and the interior creates an incredibly claustrophobic feel.
 It’s also reasonably tense in places, in scenes where bad things happen or almost happen.
 Right, now the bad stuff.

 It goes for the “foreign people speaking English with their country’s accent” approach which is a pet peeve of mine, particularly here as none of the cast can pull off a convincing Russian accent.
 It’s not helped by the fact that Neeson and Ford both have very distinctive voices that neither of them is actor enough to alter, so those familiar with their work will instinctively hear an Irish and American accent respectively.
 But they’re both awful too.
 Ford in particular falls down on all the “r” sounds, like his entire training for playing a Russian was watching Chekov in Star Trek.
-Neeson, on the other hand, sounds like Colin Farrell with a hint of Rocky Balboa.
+Meanwhile Neeson sounds like Colin Farrell meets Rocky Balboa.

 With the absence of real human drama, this film needs to compensate with a good plot or some juicy action, neither of which it delivers.
-Based on a true story, this feels constrained by its committment to events (although I hear it’s actually very inaccurate).
-The mission of the submarine was essentially an aborted one that fizzled out, which doesn’t necessarily make the best film.
-It could have worked if we cared about the people involved, or could take pleasure in watching them interact, but this is made impossible by the standard of writing and acting.
-It just never really goes anywhere.
+Based on a true story, it feels constrained by the fact it was essentially an aborted mission that fizzled out, which doesn’t necessarily make the best film.
+It could have worked if we cared about the people involved, the standard of writing and acting isn’t high enough to make it work and it ends up feeling like it never really goes anywhere.